NabilaHuda123/Nabila-Huda-Portfolio/Sentiment Analysis ASEAN Road Closure /README.md

 - "Troublesome", "Angry", and "hard" were among the top recurring Negative keywords.

 ## Dataset Source
-- Scraped from Tiktok and Youtube using Python and other extension such as Tapicker, Apify and Youtube API
+- Scraped from Tiktok and Youtube using Python and other extension such as Tapicker, Apify and YoutubAPI
+- Raw_Dataset_from_Tiktok_and_Youtube_Comment_using_apify,_tapicker.csv

 ## 📊 Python